 In its second module, the course focuses on international security, investigating contemporary world security issues, actors, and processes.
 Students will learn to approach international security from theoretical, analytical and policy-oriented perspectives.
-The module will first provide students with contending approaches to international security and with the changes in the field over time.
-Knowledge on the causes of interstate and intrastate conflicts and on the main challenges to global security (global terrorism, human slavery and trafficking, civil wars, the proliferation of weapons of mass destruction, migration flows) is offered.
-Finally, security actors, conflict management processes, and policy-relevant issues, including contemporary peacekeeping operations will be analyzed in-depth.
+The module will first provide students with contending approaches to international security and with the main changes in the field over time.
+Knowledge on the causes of interstate and intrastate conflicts and on the main contemporary challenges to international security (global terrorism, human slavery and trafficking, civil wars, the proliferation of weapons of mass destruction, migration flows) is offered.
+Finally, security actors, conflict management processes and a contemporary conflict scenario will be in-depth analyzed .